Do I have to get naked or wear lingerie? You have both boudoir and glamour portraits on your website, do I have to choose one style or the other?

 Do you provide the wardrobe or do I need to bring my own?

 Please bring your own, and don’t forget shoes and any accessories you might want.
 I used to have a selection of wardrobe on hand but no longer do so.
 This is because my clients rarely used it, preferring instead to bring their own, and l decided it was no longer worth keeping my wardrobe up to date and in fashion.
 If you have specific questions about what to bring or where to buy it, however, please feel free to ask.
 I’m more than happy to talk about it!

 Yes, yes, yes, yes, no, possibly.
 Anyone over the age of 18 is welcome to come to the shoot with you, but absolutely no children younger than that.
 We do, however, strongly discourage bringing your husband or boyfriend to the shoot for a variety of reasons, largely because they tend to be back seat drivers of the photo shoot which does not work well.
+If you’d like, you are welcome to invite your significant other to joint you at the end of the shoot for a few quick couples shots.
 It may be possible to bring a pet as part of your photo shoot – please inquire.

 For liability reasons, I do ask that you not bring any alcohol with you to the shoot.
 And though I know it can be tempting to have a glass of champagne or wine beforehand to help you relax, if you do, please do so in extreme moderation.
 Otherwise, your eyes will get glassy and your movements sloppy for posing.
 Also, I know I don’t have to say it, but please don’t drink and drive.